spotify/scio/site/src/main/paradox/internals/Coders.md

 Scio `Coder` and its implementations simply form an [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) where each implementation is a building block that covers one of the possible cases:

 - `Beam`: a simple wrapper around a Beam Coder
+- `Singleton`: A coder for a static object.
+It is for example used to serialize `Unit`.
 - `Disjunction`: Represent a Coder that makes a choice between different possible implementations.
 It is for example used to serialize ADTs and `Either`
 - `Record`: A Coder for record-like structures like case classes and tuples.
-- `Transform`: A Coder implemented by "transforming" another Coder.
+- `Transform`: A Coder implemented by "transforming" the encoded/decoded value of another Coder.
+- `CoderTransform`: A Coder implemented by "transforming" a Beam Coder to a new Coder.
 - `Fallback`: A default `Coder`.
 Used when there is no better option.

 There is also a "special" coder called `KVCoder`.
 It is a specific coder for Key-Value pairs.
 Internally Beam treats @javadoc[KV](org.apache.beam.sdk.values.KV) differently from other types so Scio needs to do the same.